flastest/Parallel_TSP/README.md

 | 2      | 50s | 18581.6 |
 | 4 | 1 min 20s | 18887 |
 | 8 | 50s | 19544 |

+As you can see, 2 cores ran twice as fast as 1 core, which shows our parallelization working :)

+However, 4 cores takes longer than 2 cores, but 8 is much shorter than 4, and comparable to 2 cores.
+Odd.